mmuehlbeyer/talks/README.md

-# talks
-slides and scripts from my talks
+# slides and scripts from my talks